danfuzz/samizdat/doc/samizdat-0.md

 #### `io0SandboxedReader directory <> function`

-Returns a file reader function which is limited to *only* reading files from underneath the named directory (a stringlet).
+Returns a file reader function which is limited to *only* reading files from underneath the named directory (a path-listlet as described in `io0PathFromStringlet`).
 The return value from this call behaves like `ioReadFileUtf8`, as if the given directory is both the root of the filesystem and is the current working directory.
 Symbolic links are respected, but only if the link target is under the named directory.

 This function is meant to help enable a "supervisor" to build a sandbox from which untrusted code can read its own files.